Last updated: June 15, 2026

 Who may qualify for SNAP

-Single mothers may qualify if the household meets the rules.
+SNAP is based on household rules, income, certain expenses, and state processing.
 Do not count yourself out because you work, receive child support, rent a room, live with relatives, share custody, or have no lease in your name.
 These facts can affect the case, but they do not automatically mean no.

-Ask about expedited SNAP if food is urgent
+Ask about expedited SNAP

-Expedited service does not mean guaranteed approval.
-It means the office should screen the application quickly and, if the household qualifies for expedited service and SNAP, issue benefits faster than the regular process.
-Ask for this clearly when you apply and during the interview.
-You can also refer to the federal expedited SNAP rules when calling.
+Expedited SNAP means faster processing for some households with an immediate food need.
+It does not mean guaranteed approval.
+It means the office should screen the case quickly and, if the household qualifies for expedited service and SNAP, issue benefits faster than regular processing.

 How to apply for SNAP